Krys012/TechInterventionPlanner/README.md

 - Modification and closure of interventions
 - Authentication system and access rights management
 - Action logging
+- Export to various formats (text, CSV, JSON)

+## Data Persistence
+**Important**: This application maintains data only for the current session.
+All data is stored in memory and will be lost when the application is closed.
+To preserve data, use the `export` command to create an external file before exiting.

 ## Implemented Design Patterns

 ### 1. Factory Method

-**Definition :** This pattern provides an interface for creating objects of a parent class, while allowing subclasses to modify the type of objects created.
+**Definition:** This pattern provides an interface for creating objects of a parent class, while allowing subclasses to modify the type of objects created.

-** UML Structure :**
+**UML Structure:**

 ```mermaid
 classDiagram